yanshudan/vocabulary-builder/README.md

 This is the README for "vocabulary-builder".
 ## Features
-filter and translate new words add to known on once click
+- Filter out basic English words out of listening/reading materials
+- Group new words by level
+- Input URL of the material or local path of a txt file
+- Pick known words or the words you like
+- Click on words to see translations, synonyms and sample sentences
+- Dump word list to local files

 ## Requirements

-out.txt and knownwords.txt in workspace root folder
+Network connection

 ## Extension Settings

 This extension contributes the following settings:

-* `vocabulary-builder.knownWordsPath`:
-* `vocabulary-builder.outPath`:
+* `vocabulary-builder.rootPath`: Root path to save word list files.
-* `vocabulary-builder.translatorConfig`:
+* `vocabulary-builder.translatorConfig`: Endpoint and keys to call Azure Translator
-* `vocabulary-builder.nullChars`:
+* `vocabulary-builder.nullChars`: Null chars in material
+* `vocabulary-builder.synSelctor`: The css selector to get synonym from powerthesaurus.com.
-* `vocabulary-builder.classSelectors`:
+* `vocabulary-builder.classSelectors`: Customizable css selectors for certain websites.
 ## Known Issues

-cannot open file after a call
+Lacks word library for CET6, IELTS and GRE

 ## Release Notes

-### 1.0.0
+### 0.3.0

 Initial release.
-Add TODOs
+- Add TODOs
+- Basi functionanlities

 -----------------------------------------------------------------------------------------------------------